rust-lang/rust/src/doc/rustc-dev-guide/src/queries/incremental-compilation-in-detail.md

 because it reads the up-to-date version of `Hir(bar)`.

-# The Problem With The Basic Algorithm: False Positives
+## The Problem With The Basic Algorithm: False Positives

-If you read the previous paragraph carefully, you'll notice that it says that `type_of(bar)` *might* have changed because one of its inputs has changed.
+If you read the previous paragraph carefully you'll notice that it says that `type_of(bar)` *might* have changed because one of its inputs has changed.
 There's also the possibility that it might still yield exactly the same result *even though* its input has changed.
 Consider an example with a